BeeGFS: BeeGFS and containers

 Container access and visibility into the file system is restricted to the intended directory.
 Dynamic provisioning takes into account BeeGFS features including storage pools and striping when creating the corresponding directory in BeeGFS.
 General features of a POSIX file system such as the ability to specify permissions on new directories are also exposed, easing integration of global shared storage and containers.
 This notably simplifies tracking and limiting container consumption of the shared file system using BeeGFS quotas.

 Benchmarks

-The following benchmarks have been performed on Fraunhofer Seislab, a test and experimental cluster at Fraunhofer ITWM with 25 nodes (20 compute + 5 storage) and a three-tier memory: 1 TB RAM, 20 TB SSD, 120 TB HDD.
+The following benchmarks have been performed on Fraunhofer Seislab, a test and experimental cluster at Fraunhofer ITWM with 25 nodes (20 compute plus 5 storage) and a three-tier memory: 1 TB RAM, 20 TB SSD, 120 TB HDD.
 Single node performance on the local file system without BeeGFS is 1,332 MB/s (write) and 1,317 MB/s (read).

-The nodes are equipped with 2x Intel Xeon X5660, 48 GB RAM, 4x Intel 510 Series SSD (RAID 0), Ext4, QDR Infiniband and run Scientific Linux 6.3, Kernel 2.6.32-279 and FhGFS 2012.10-beta1.

 BeeGFS and exascale

-Fraunhofer ITWM is participating in the Dynamic-Exascale Entry Platform – Extended Reach (DEEP-ER) project of the European Union, which addresses the problems of the growing gap between compute speed and I/O bandwidth, and system resiliency for large-scale systems.
+Fraunhofer ITWM is participating in the Dynamic-Exascale Entry Platform – Extended Reach (DEEP-ER) project of the European Union.

-Some of the aspects that BeeGFS developers are working on under the scope of this project are: